Tuesday, December 27, 2011

 Saturday, April 30, 2011

 It's already yesterday's news but still- what a lovely wedding!
-At first I didn't quite get all the buzz around Will and Kate's wedding-okay, so he'll be king one day and a royal wedding like this doesn't happen often but still, why are people around the world so fascinated with it?
-I don't really have an answer but I was surprised by my emotional reaction to the wedding and I'm guessing I'm not the only one.
-I remember first seeing William on TV when I was a little girl.
-He was so cute and of course I wondered what it would be like to be him, and to be his girlfriend, although Harry was closer to me in age.
+At first I didn't quite get all the buzz around Will and Kate's wedding but I was surprised by my emotional reaction to the wedding and I'm guessing I'm not the only one.
+I remember first seeing Prince William on TV when I was a little girl.
+He was so cute and of course I wondered what it would be like to be his girlfriend, although Harry was closer to me in age.
 When Princess Diana died I felt so sad for them and I was still just a kid.
-So maybe that's why I felt so happy for the new royal couple.
-They really look happy and madly in love and it's always fun to celebrate weddings.
+Maybe that's why I felt so happy for the new royal couple.
 Of course, the whole show was pretty mesmerizing.
 When they walked outside and saw all the people cheering it really felt like a happily ever after fairy tale.
-I caught the kiss at the grocery shop and although we had nothing to do with the Royal family, we all smiled liked idiots and were happy to be a tiny part of history.
-I love this song, which is a cover to Shlom Hanoch's classic and in my opinion even more successful.
+I caught the kiss at the grocery shop and although we had nothing to do with the Royal family, we all smiled like idiots and were happy to be a tiny part of history.
+I love this song, which is a cover of Shlom Hanoch's classic.
 Although it's a bit melancholic and I'm not sure I'd use it in my wedding, it still captures the strong emotions of weddings.
-And what a beautiful dress!

 Invited